Table of Contents[Hide][Show]

 Where to Find Disney’s Hollywood Studios Character Cavalcades

 The parade route we’ve observed is from the Frozen Singalong entrance down through the gate between Star Tours and the Indiana Jones show.
 We’ve seen Chip and Dale walking with Minnie and Mickey as well as a Pixar spectacular with The Incredibles, Edna Mode, Woody, Jessie and the Green Army Men.

 Character interactions have been reported in Star Wars Galaxy’s Edge, inside Disney’s Hollywood Studios.
 If you want to get a selfie with Kylo Ren or some Stormtroopers, you might get lucky.

 Character cavalcades in EPCOT start right between the Mexico and Norway pavilions.
 We spotted Mickey and Minnie in a vintage roadster.
 Many princesses also now appear in their home countries.

-Disney Dining Plans are still on hold for Disney World 2022 visitors.
-However, we are hoping to see dining plans return in 2022.
-We’ve noticed that even newer signage includes dining plan verbiage, spelling out what a snack is so we’re hopeful.
-Character Dining is made a socially distanced comeback.
-Characters no longer visit your table for hugs and autographs.
-There will be a character procession or socially distanced interaction.
-Guests will be reminded to stay at their tables while this happens.
-You’ll get an opportunity to get pictures with your favorite Disney friends from a safe distance.
+Disney Dining Plans are still on hold for Disney World 2023 visitors.
+However, we are hoping to see dining plans return in 2023.
+We’ve noticed that even newer signage includes dining plan verbiage, so we’re hopeful.

 You can (and should) book dining reservations if you plan to eat at any table service restaurants.
 The current booking window is 60 days out, down from the 180 days it has been in the past.
 Disney’s goal is to allow people to make reservations closer to their actual travel dates.